 Currently, PPP is set to last until May 31, 2021, or until program funds run out.
 PPP was extended from the March 31, 2021, deadline, but no additional funds were allocated.
 To give your business the best chance of securing funding, we recommend applying well in advance of the May 31 deadline.

 If you’re considering applying for a PPP loan, we strongly encourage you to do so sooner rather than later.
-There is no guarantee that funds will remain available through March 31, 2021, (they may run out before then) or that there will be another round of PPP loans.
+There is no guarantee that funds will remain available through May 31, 2021, or that there will be another round of PPP loans.